saezlab/liana/README.md

 ## LIANA Framework

+The continuous developments of single-cell RNA-Seq (scRNA-Seq) have sparked an immense interest in understanding intercellular crosstalk.
+Multiple tools and resources that aid the investigation of cell-cell communication (CCC) were published recently.
+However, these methods and resources are usually in a fixed combination of a tool and its corresponding resource, but in principle any resource could be combined with any method.

 To this end, we built a framework to decouple the methods from their corresponding resources.

 LIANA also goes a step further as it provides: